Furnace Repair Checklist

 - Make sure the control is switched to “heat” instead of “off” or “cool.”

 - Ensure the program is showing the right day and time and is set to “run.”
 If you’re having problems getting out of the setting, set the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will make the heater to turn on if thermostat scheduling is trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees above the temperature of the room.